-Above, we have a municipality or city i that held an election in year t and we study this municipality’s outcome τ years later.
-Yi,t+τ represent the outcome variable for city, village or township i at year t + τ .
+No paragraph indentataion Above, we have a city i that holds an election in year t and we study this city's outcome τ years later.
+Yi,t+τ represent the outcome variable for city i at year t + τ .
 The outcome variables we study is median house prices at city-year level.
 We define treatment as failure of a city, village or township to renew its